sanger-pathogens/monocle/dash-api/README.md

-If you're changing a column or category name in `juno_field_attributes.json` or `gps_field_attributes.json`, increment the cache key (`LOCAL_STORAGE_KEY_COLUMNS_STATE`) in `frontend/src/lib/constants.js` as well.
+If you're changing a column or category name in `juno_field_attributes.json` or `gps_field_attributes.json`, increment the cache key (`SESSION_STORAGE_KEY_COLUMNS_STATE`) in `frontend/src/lib/constants.js` as well to invalidate cached field attributes.
-Otherwise the user would still see the old name in the data viewer because the FE doesn't fetch the field attributes from the `/get_fields_attribute` endpoint if it finds the field attributes in `localStorage` cache.
+Otherwise the user would still see the old name in the data viewer until they re-open the browser tab/window.
+This is because the
+FE doesn't fetch field attributes from the `/get_fields_attribute` endpoint if it finds the field attributes in non-stale `sessionStorage` cache.